Why NIR Spectroscopy Needs Chemometrics: PLS, PCR, and Key Techniques Explained

 PCR is worth understanding, even when PLS is your primary tool.
 PCR works in two steps.
 First, it runs PCA to compress the spectral data.
 Then it builds a regression model using those principal components as predictors.

-The key difference from PLS is that PCR compresses spectral data independently of the reference values.
-PLS finds latent variables that are most relevant to the property being predicted.
-In practice, PLS needs fewer components and gives better predictions for most NIR applications — often achieving equivalent prediction accuracy with 30–50% fewer latent variables than PCR on the same dataset.
 That said, PCR is a useful reference point when diagnosing why a PLS model is underperforming.
-If a PCR model built on the same dataset requires a lot more components to reach similar RMSECV values, that's useful diagnostic information about the relationship between spectral structure and the target analyte.
+If a PCR model built on the same dataset requires significantly more components to reach similar RMSECV values, that is useful diagnostic information about the relationship between spectral structure and the target analyte.

 Other Tools Worth Knowing